AugInsert: Learning Robust Visual-Force Policies via Data Augmentation for Object Assembly Tasks

 Abstract

-For additional qualitative results and ablation studies, including experiments carried out in our real-world environment, refer to the supplementary material on this webpage!
+For additional experiments and qualitative results, including supplemental experiments carried out in our real-world environment, please refer to the supplementary material on this webpage!

 Video